PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/README.md

-# Innova_N — NEOCore™ · Neodialectics™ · Neodialectica Framework™
+# Innova_N — NEOCore™ 7.0 · Neodialectics™ · Neodialectica Framework™

-## Public, documentary and traceable layer of the Innova_N ecosystem
+## Living framework and network of the public, documentary and traceable Innova_N ecosystem

 This repository preserves the public, documentary and traceable layer of the **Innova_N** ecosystem, created and directed by **Pedro Martínez Alhambra · Founder · Neo0™**.

 It brings together:

-* conceptual documents;
+* philosophical and conceptual documents;
 * public neodialectical analyses;
 * literary and cultural works;
 * documentary evidence;
 * public chronologies;
-* philosophical and symbolic fragments;
+* symbolic fragments;
-* references among projects;
+* project relations;
 * and links connecting the visible layers of the ecosystem.

-It does not reproduce the complete internal architecture of **NEOCore™**, its full memory, its operational mechanisms or any restricted component.
+The repository does not reproduce the complete internal architecture of **NEOCore™**, its full memory, its operational mechanisms or any restricted component.

 The effective system remains protected within the **π-layer**.